canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 <h2 id="uasd-virtual-machines">Virtual Machines and Cloud Instances</h2>

 1. The Ubuntu Advantage for Infrastructure, Virtual services match those of the applicable Ubuntu Advantage for Infrastructure offering, subject to the exceptions listed below.
-2. The Ubuntu Advantage Infrastructure, Virtual services are provided for Ubuntu Server when installed and running as a guest in a virtualised environment either (1) in an Ubuntu Certified Public Cloud partner’s environment, or (2) on a physical host, provided the guest is running on a [Covered Hypervisor](#term-hypervisor).
+2. The Ubuntu Advantage Infrastructure, Virtual services are provided for Ubuntu Server when installed and running as a guest in a virtualised environment either (1) in an Ubuntu Certified Public Cloud partner’s environment, or (2) on a physical host, provided the guest is running on a [Covered Hypervisor](#term-hypervisor).<br /><br />
-3. Note: Only underlying technology is listed.
+Note: Only underlying technology is listed.
 These can be provided via a cloud like OpenStack.
-If hypervisor vendor provides a specific list of supported Ubuntu versions only those will be eligible for Ubuntu Advantage for Infrastructure, Virtual service.
+If hypervisor vendor provides a specific list of supported Ubuntu versions only those will be eligible for Ubuntu Advantage for Infrastructure, Virtual service.<br /><br />
 4. Certified Public Cloud partners can be found in the Ubuntu partner listing: [https://www.ubuntu.com/public-cloud](https://www.ubuntu.com/public-cloud)
 5. Kubernetes support is included as per definitions in the application section of Ubuntu Advantage for Infrastructure above.
 6. The Ubuntu Advantage for Infrastructure, Virtual service does not provide: